-The octopus possesses long term and short term memories, as do vertebrates.
-They learn to solve problems by trial and error and experience.
-Once it has solved a problem, an octopus remembers and can solve it and similar problems repeatedly.
-Experiments have shown that the octopus can learn to perform many unusual acts, such as unscrewing lids to get to food, maneuvering through simple mazes, and even distinguishing between various shapes.
+The octopus possesses both long and short term memories, as do vertebrates.
+It leans to solve problems by trial and error and experience.
+Once it has solved a problem, it remembers and can solve it and similar problems repeatedly.
+Experiments have shown that the octopus can learn to perform many unusual tasks, such as unscrewing lids to get to food, maneuvering through simple mazes, and even distinguishing between various shapes.

-Aquarists at the NC Aquarium at Pine Knoll Shores witnessed evidence of the intelligence of these eight-armed creatures last winter when their octopus-in-residence began assisting them with their tank-cleaning chores.
-The daily ritual of collecting debris from the 300-gallon tank where the octopus lived became much easier for staffers when the octopus began handing them pieces that were difficult to reach!
-Eventually, the octopus began piling all the debris in one corner of the tank, eliminating the time-consuming clean-up process for the staff.
+Aquarists at the NC Aquarium at Pine Knoll Shores witnessed evidence of the intelligence of these eight-armed creatures recently when their octopus-in-residence began assisting them with tank-cleaning chores.
+The daily ritual of collecting debris from the octopus’ 300-gallon home became much easier for staffers when the octopus began handing them pieces that were difficult to reach.
+Eventually, the octopus began piling all the debris in one corner, greatly reducing the time-consuming clean-up process for staff.

-The eyes of an octopus are also much more developed than other invertebrate eyes; eye development rivals that of bony animals in complexity and efficiency.
-They are similar to vertebrate eyes in that they have a cornea, lens, and retina.
-They can see images, an ability that is not found in other mollusks or any other invertebrates.
+The eyes of an octopus are well developed.
+They are similar to vertebrate eyes in that they have a cornea, lens and retina.
+They can see images, an ability not found in other mollusks or any other invertebrates.

 Octopuses have other unique abilities which most mollusks lack.
-They are able to change the color of their mantle (body) so that they blend in with their surroundings.
-Special color cells called chromatophores expand and contract to control the pigments inside.
-The texture of the mantle can also change; appearing to look like rock, coral or seaweed.
-Octopuses are also known for their ability to release a purplish-black “ink” when threatened by a predator.
-This ink serves a two-fold purpose — it hides the animal and it temporarily destroys the predator’s sense of smell, allowing the octopus to make a quick getaway.
+They are able to change to blend in with their surroundings.
+The texture of their body can also change, appearing to look like rock, coral or seaweed.
+Octopuses are also known for releasing purplish-black “ink” when threatened.
+The ink serves a two-fold purpose; to hide or distract the predator and to temporarily destroy the predator’s sense of smell, allowing the octopus to make a quick getaway.